Infrared spectroscopy of phase transitions in the lowest Landau levels of bilayer graphene

 Spectroscopic measurements of excitations between Landau levels (LL) in the regime of these intriguing many-particle states are notably lacking among prior explorations, but can in principle yield insight into the nature of electronic interactions.
 In monolayer graphene these optical transitions are known to probe contributions from interactions beyond the single-particle inter-LL transitions \cite{iyengar_excitations_2007,jiang_infrared_2007,bychkov_magnetoplasmon_2008,Shizuya2010,Russell2018,Sokolik2019,Pack2020}.
 The same is widely anticipated for bilayer graphene \cite{Bisti2011,Shizuya2011,Toke2013a,Shizuya2020}, but the experimental literature is sparse \cite{Henriksen2008,Orlita2011,Moriya2021}.
 The phase diagram of bilayer graphene is best studied in dual-gated devices that allow independent control of the charge density and electric displacement field.
 Measurements based on scanned probes are ill-suited for this purpose, making optical approaches especially relevant as they can probe through infrared-transparent gates.

-Recent scanning tunneling experiments in monolayer graphene sheet found a bond-ordered ground state at LL filling factor $\nu= h n / e B = 0$ ($n$ the zero-field carrier density, $-e$ the electron charge, and $B$ the magnetic field) \cite{liu_visualizing_2022}. {This finding is} at odds with the canted antiferromagnet (CAFM) state previously inferred from measurements of quantized edge states \cite{Young2014}.
+Recent scanning tunneling experiments in monolayer graphene sheet found a bond-ordered ground state at LL filling factor $\nu= h n / e B = 0$ ($n$ the zero-field carrier density, $-e$ the electron charge, and $B$ the magnetic field), at odds with the canted antiferromagnet (CAFM) state previously inferred from high field transport \cite{liu_visualizing_2022,Young2014}.
 Although the CAFM in \textit{bilayer} graphene is well-established, probing excitations in the bulk of the bilayer sheet directly may nonetheless be illuminating.
 We address this with a study of the far-infrared (ir) cyclotron resonance (CR) in a boron nitride-encapsulated, dual-gated graphene bilayer, focusing on excited state transitions to or from the quasi-zero energy Landau level octet.
 Our findings, consistent with the presence of a CAFM, reveal an intriguing complexity in the excited state transitions at $\nu=0$, and a surprisingly sharp phase transition from the CAFM to the fully layer (valley) polarized regime.

 Specifically, we measure CR transitions between the octet LLs ($N=0,1$) and $N = \pm 2$, for both $\nu = 0$ and $+4$, at a fixed magnetic field $B=13$ T (chosen to match a window of maximum far-ir transmission) while tuning the layer symmetry breaking displacement field, $D$.
 At $\nu = 4$ we observe the valley splitting within the $N = 1$ LL, which closely tracks the electrostatically tunable band gap at $B = 0$.
 At $\nu = 0$ we see an interaction-driven gapped state at $D = 0$, signatures of a spin-ordered ground state at low $D$, and a sudden sharp transition to the layer-polarized ground state at intermediate $D$.
 Finally, in holding $D=0$ fixed while tuning the filling factor over the range $\nu = \pm 6$, the CR line shapes show a weak electron-hole asymmetry with multiple line splittings and a pronounced increase in the transition energies right at $\nu = 0$.